 Growing Rutgers Tomato

-- Tomatoes require a long growing season, and are best started indoors 6 weeks before the anticipated transplanting date (after the final frost of the spring).
+- Tomatoes require a long growing season, and are best started indoors 6 weeks before the anticipated transplanting date.

-- For best results, sow the Tomato Seeds ½” deep in a well-drained, soil-less starting mix.
+- For best results, surface sow Tomato Seeds in a well-drained, soil-less starting mix and cover with a thin layer of soil.

 - Seeds require warm soil.
 The warmer the soil, the faster the germination.